Here are the three things I do:

 Also get online!
 Poke around Youtube or Pinterest.
 Parents are always posting funny things kids do and say.

 Get social!
-Visit our Storyteller Academy Group page to share with others and get inspired.
+Join our Storyteller Academy (Members Only) group on Facebook to share with others and get inspired.

 You can do this!
 Plus, it's really fun.